 Summer Camp activities include canoeing, fishing, arts and crafts, swimming, hiking, camping, and field games.
 While all the activities are fun for the children, they also provide the opportunity to learn important life skills such as leadership, safety, team building, self-esteem, and respect for others.
 The kids love the activities, but what they remember most about camp are the volunteers who cared enough to spend their summer with them.

 - AmeriCorps members: We are accepting applications for AmeriCorps members to serve in a variety of roles at our summer camps.
+Must serve a minimum of six weeks to be eligible.

 - Camp Counselors: If you are high energy and love the outdoors, we need you to be a hero for kids in need.